antifold

 Flies on a Sphere: Navigation on Curved Surfaces

-Here's a thought experiment: you're a fly walking on a perfectly spherical balloon.
+Here is a thought experiment: you are a fly walking on a perfectly spherical balloon.
 You want to reach a sugar crystal on the opposite side.
 Your fly-brain says "walk straight," but what does "straight" mean on a curved surface?
-This isn't just a philosophical question; it's the foundation of everything from GPS navigation to training neural networks.
+This is not just a philosophical question -- it is the foundation of everything from GPS navigation to training neural networks.
+In machine learning, parameter spaces are almost always curved: optimization on manifolds shows up in word embeddings, pose estimation, and the geometry of loss landscapes.

-The fly below is performing Riemannian gradient descent, though it doesn't know it.
-Watch as it traces a geodesic (the shortest path on a curved surface) that looks curved from our 3D perspective but feels perfectly straight to the fly.
-This is the same mathematics that explains why airplanes flying from New York to London take what looks like a curved path on a flat map.
+The fly below is performing Riemannian gradient descent, though it has no idea.
+Watch it trace a geodesic -- the shortest path on a curved surface -- that looks curved from our 3D vantage but feels perfectly straight to the fly.
+The same mathematics explains why a plane from New York to London follows what looks like a curved arc on a flat map.

 Sphere Rotation: